 The Icatu beans are a hybrid variety created by crossing arabica and robusta (bourbon) beans and then backcrossing with a Mundo Novo.
 The Icatu coffee is grown in Minas Gerais, one of the 26 states of Brazil situated in the southern part of the country and it is widely known as the capital of coffee production.
 Growing very nicely at about 250m up the highlands, the cherries can come in both Yellow and Red (and supposedly Blue but there has been no evidence of this yet).
 The coffee doesn’t necessarily come from one farm but is more of a “cooperative microlot” initiative, getting the best selection of beans for the roasters.

-Brazilian coffee is used in many blends because it is such a stable bean, but try it on its own and this bean is all you need as you’ll discover some of the most delicious cocoa flavours and a tangy mandarin acidity upfront.
+Brazilian coffee is used in many blends because it is such a stable bean, but try it on its own and you’ll find it’s all you need as you’ll discover some of the most delicious cocoa flavours and a tangy mandarin acidity upfront.